2017 Nebraska Cornhuskers football team

 The 2017 Nebraska Cornhuskers football team represented the University of Nebraska during the 2017 NCAA Division I FBS football season.
 The team was coached by third-year head coach Mike Riley and played their home games at Memorial Stadium in Lincoln, Nebraska.
 They competed as members of the West Division of the Big Ten Conference.
 They finished the season 4–8, 3–6 in Big Ten play to finish in fifth place in the West Division.

 At the conclusion of the regular season, head coach Mike Riley was fired.
 On December 2, the school hired UCF head coach and Nebraska alumnus Scott Frost as head coach.

-Previous season

-The Cornhuskers finished the 2016 season 9–4, 6–3 in Big Ten play to finish in a tie for second place in the West Division.
-The Cornhuskers received an invite to the Music City Bowl where they lost to Tennessee.